cell-os/cell-os/docs/userguide.md

 saved in the `~/.cellos/generated/FOO/cell-os--FOO.pem` file.

-On another machine, get this key (from a secret store for example), create the directory and save the file there:
+On another machine, get this key (from a secret store for example), create the directory and save the file there; ensure the correct permissions are set for the key, before SSH-ing into servers:

 ```
     mkdir -p ~/.cellos/generated/FOO
     touch ~/.cellos/generated/FOO/cell-os--FOO.pem
+    chmod 0600 ~/.cellos/generated/FOO/cell-os--FOO.pem
 ```